PrivSec-dev/privsec.dev/content/posts/linux/Desktop-Linux-Hardening.md

 On most desktop Linux systems, it will be possible to create a [Unified Kernel Image](https://wiki.archlinux.org/title/Unified_kernel_image) that contains the kernel, [initramfs](https://en.wikipedia.org/wiki/Initial_ramdisk), and [microcode](https://en.wikipedia.org/wiki/Microcode).
 This unified kernel image can then be signed by the keys you created above.

+Currently, systemd [intends](https://0pointer.de/blog/brave-new-trusted-boot-world.html) to implement this feature in the near future in manner such that the UKI will be homogenously generated which will make the the entire boot process capable of being periodically authenticated using a remote attestation service as is possible with [GrapheneOS](https://privsec.dev/posts/android/android-tips/#setup-auditor).

 For a Fedora Workstation specific guide, you can follow this [blog post](https://haavard.name/2022/06/22/full-uefi-secure-boot-on-fedora-using-signed-initrd-and-systemd-boot/) by Håvard Moen.
 He will walk you through the sbctl installation, unified kernel image generation with `dracut`, and automatic signing with systemd-boot.

 For Arch Linux is very similar, though `sbctl` is already included in the official Arch Linux repository, and you will need to switch from `mkinitpcio` to `dracut`.

-In my opinion, this is most straight forward setup possible with a lot of potential such as integration with [systemd-measure](https://www.freedesktop.org/software/systemd/man/systemd-measure.html) in the future for better verification of the unified kernel image.
-With that being said, it does not appear to work well with specialized setups such as Fedora Silverblue/Kinoite or Ubuntu with `ZSYS`, and I need to do more testing to see if I can get them working.
+In my opinion, this is most straight forward setup possible with a lot of potential such as integration with [systemd-measure](https://www.freedesktop.org/software/systemd/man/systemd-measure.html) in the future for better verification of the unified kernel image. sWith that being said, it does not appear to work well with specialized setups such as Fedora Silverblue/Kinoite or Ubuntu with `ZSYS`, and I need to do more testing to see if I can get them working.

 ### Encrypted `/boot`